iwsjanine/github-slideshow/2019-10-10-FNOL-Step-3--Loss-Details.md

 If you click **Continue** on the **Reported By** screen, you will automatically be directed to the **Loss Details** screen.
 You can also access the **Loss Details** screen by selecting an FNOL draft from the File a Claim screen when you have completed the prior screen before exiting the incomplete FNOL.

-1. Review **Date of Loss, Time of Loss, **and **Loss Category** to ensure the values are correct.
+1. Review **Date of Loss, Time of Loss**, and **Loss Category** to ensure the values are correct.
 Adjust the values if there are any errors.

 This is a required field.